FoundationDB/fdb-kubernetes-operator/docs/manual/operations.md

 This section will describe the procedure for case 2.

-**NOTE** The assumption here is that at least one coordinator is still available with it's coordinator state.
+**NOTE** The assumption here is that at least one coordinator is still available with its coordinator state.
 **NOTE** This action can cause data loss.
 Perform those actions with care.

 - Set all the `FoundationDBCluster` resources for this FDB cluster to `spec.Skip = true` to make sure the operator is not changing the manual changed state.